Nitrokey/nethsm-sdk-rs/README.md

 cargo doc --open
 ```

-## Updating the code
+## Updating the Code

-Dependencies : Rust toolchain, Docker.
+Dependencies: Rust toolchain, Docker

-To update the code from the latest api definition, run :
+To update the code from the latest API definition, execute:

 ```sh
 ./update_openapi.sh
 ```

-It will build the custom openapi-generator docker image, run it to generate the code from the online api definition and then format the generated code.
+It will build the custom openapi-generator Docker image.
+Run it to generate the code from the online API definition and then format the generated code.

 ## Licence

 The Rust crate is licensed under the MIT license.
-The customized Openapi generator code is modified from the openapi-generator repository, licenced under Apache 2.0.
+The customized OpenAPI generator code is modified from the openapi-generator repository, licenced under Apache 2.0.